Originally reviewed Remember the Night on December 16th, 2011

-So we return to me being a smidge late with this post but I’m hoping to make up for lost time!
-We journey back to 1940 for tonight’s 25 Days of Christmas film, with a film featuring two huge stars of day, it’s Remember the Night.
-I found this movie via Wikipedia and only knew it was the first film pairing up Fred MacMurray and Barbara Stanwyck, four years later they’d go on to make the film noir classic Double Indemnity.
-This film is a light, frothy tale with a script by Preston Sturges that if it were to be remade would be laughed out of the studio because of a pretty fast and loose retelling of the legal system.
-Despite that, and its overt themes of urging women back into the home, it’s a sweet romance film that’s covered in Christmas snow.
+We journey back to 1940 for today’s 25 Days of Christmas film featuring two huge stars of day, Remember the Night.
+I found this movie via Wikipedia and only knew it was the first film pairing up Fred MacMurray and Barbara Stanwyck; four years later they’d go on to make the film noir classic Double Indemnity.
+This film is a frothy tale with a script by Preston Sturges that if it were to be remade would be laughed out of the studio because of a fast and loose wrangling of the legal system.
+Despite that, and its overt themes of urging women back into the home, it’s a sweet romance covered in Christmas snow.

 Lee Leander (Stanwyck) is arrested and put on trial for shoplifting a diamond bracelet.
-The District Attorney prosecuting her, Jack Sargent (MacMurray) doesn’t think he’ll win the case so close to Christmas and asks for a continuance when the jury won’t be so sympathetic.
+The District Attorney prosecuting her, Jack Sargent (MacMurray) doesn’t think he’ll win the case so close to Christmas and asks for a continuance since the jury won’t be so sympathetic after the holiday.
 Unfortunately, that leaves Lee nowhere but the jail to spend Christmas.
-Out of guilt Jack bails out Lee, but Lee still doesn’t have anywhere to go and decides to tag along with Jack.
-Jack decides to take her to visit her mother on his way to visit her family but that doesn’t go so smoothly leaving Lee to go with Jack to his Indiana home to visit his family.
+Out of guilt, Jack bails out Lee, but Lee still doesn’t have anywhere to go and decides to tag along with Jack.
+Jack takes her to visit her mother on his way to drop Lee off with her family, but that doesn’t go so smoothly leaving Lee to go with Jack to his Indiana home.

 That led me to the big problem with this film.
-I don’t know what version of the justice system they’re referring to, and mind you I only have a Law and Order degree in law, but I’m sure there’s not a chance in Hell anyone would allow the District Attorney to bail out a defendant and take her to visit his family for Christmas…whether she’s a woman or not!
-What if Lee was a murderer, I doubt her legs and husky voice would compel Jack to free her.
-And sure they just make her a thief, but would you want to travel in a car with a known, high-end robber who would probably steal everything you own?
-Yes I know Jack’s family gives her the milk of human kindness and it’s that kindness that makes her fall in love, but I’m pretty sure she wouldn’t just give up a life of crime for a piece of ass!
-I know I’m being cynical but come on.
-On top of that they continue to let Jack try the case, even though he’s planning on marrying Lee!
-How do these people not know “conflict of interest?”
-Lee is so worried she’ll ruin Jack’s career but she already has!
-Jack would probably be disbarred for having a relationship with a defendant, it would allow all defendants to think if they just slept with the prosecutor they’d get off (see Jeff Bridges and Glenn Close in Jagged Edge to see how a real version of this movie would play out).
+I don’t know what version of the justice system they’re referring to, and mind you I only have a Law and Order degree in law, but I’m sure there’s not a chance in hell anyone would allow the District Attorney to bail out a defendant and take her to visit his family for Christmas…whether she’s a woman or not!
+What if Lee was a murderer?
+I doubt her legs and husky voice would compel Jack to free her.
+And sure they make her a thief, but would you want to travel in a car with a known, high-end robber who would probably steal everything you own?
+Yes, I know Jack’s family gives her the milk of human kindness and it’s that kindness which makes her fall in love, but I’m pretty sure she wouldn’t give up a life of crime for a piece of ass!
+I know I’m being cynical, but come on!
+On top of that, they continue to let Jack try the case, even though he’s planning on marrying Lee!
+Do these people not know “conflict of interest?”
+Lee is so worried she’ll ruin Jack’s career yet she already has!
+Jack would probably be disbarred for having a relationship with a defendant, it would allow all future defendants to think if they just slept with the prosecutor they’d get off (see Jeff Bridges and Glenn Close in Jagged Edge to see how a real version of this movie would play out).

 The chemistry between Stanwyck and MacMurray is electric and I’m sure it’s what proved to someone that they should make Double Indemnity.
-I know I wasn’t too kind to Stanwyck when I reviewed Clash by Night, but I really enjoyed her in this.
-For one she’s fully embraced her beauty in this film, and she’s easily a character that could be good or bad (which worked to her advantage in Indemnity).
-Her relationship with MacMurray is sweet and there’s enough sexual tension to cut with a knife, and this is a 1940s romance.
-I’m not a fan of MacMurray, I haven’t forgiven him for playing an utter tool in The Apartment, but he’s sweet, strong and commanding as Jack.
+I wasn’t too kind to Stanwyck when I reviewed Clash by Night, but I really enjoyed her in this.
+For one she’s fully embraced her beauty in this film, and she’s a character who could be good or bad (which worked to her advantage in Indemnity).
+Her relationship with MacMurray is sweet and there’s enough sexual tension to cut with a knife.
+I’m not a fan of MacMurray-I haven’t forgiven him for playing an utter tool in The Apartment-but he’s sweet, strong and commanding as Jack.

-Don’t get me wrong, Remember the Night is cute, but it’s not memorable.
-The movie has a confused tone and message, and just ends because the Hays Code dictated how it should end.
+Remember the Night is cute, but it’s unmemorable.
+The movie has a confused tone and message, and simply ends because the Hays Code dictated how it should end.
 It’s a film to see as it totally highlights the 1940s standard of film and what the Hays Code dictated (without spoiling anything let’s just say the bad guy needs to be punished).
 The two leads are good but the movie is just too bland and cookie cutter for them.

 Interested in purchasing today’s film?
 If you use the handy link below a small portion will be donated to this site!
 Thanks!